lightbreakingnoise/midivolumecontroler/README.md

 # midivolumecontroller
-### change volume levels of apps, speakers and microphones with your midi controller
-### even running commands by pressing button on your midi controller is possible
+### change volume levels of apps, speakers and microphones with your midi controller<br>even running commands by pressing button on your midi controller is possible

 > [!WARNING]
 > actually it **only** works on windows